-On the other hand, race has historically been linked to biology.
-From this perspective, race was partially defined by arbitrary physical markers such as skin or hair color [94; 441].
-It did not refer to cultural institutions or patterns, but it was generally utilized as a mechanism for classification and the creation of social meanings.
+On the other hand, race is linked to biology.
+Race is partially defined by physical markers such as skin or hair color [94].
+It does not refer to cultural institutions or patterns, but it is generally utilized as a mechanism for classification.
+In modern history, skin color has been used to classify people and to imply that there are distinct biologic differences within populations [134].
 Historically, the census in the United States defined race according to ancestry and blood quantum; today, it is based on self-classification [134].
-Some have asserted that race is socially constructed, without any biologic component [189].
+However, some assert that race is socially constructed, without any biologic component [189].

-Today, race is viewed as socially constructed without any biological basis [442].
 For example, racial characteristics are also assigned differential power and privilege, lending to different statuses among groups [181].
-It has been argued that the use of the term and its definitions have varied over time, as demonstrated by the different definitions offered by the U.S. Census Bureau.
-Furthermore, different social meanings have been ascribed to the concept to the benefit a particular dominant group [202].
 The American Anthropological Association has described race as "an ideology of human differences," which then "became a strategy for dividing, ranking, and controlling colonized people used by colonial powers everywhere" [288].